Benefits of a testamentary trust

 • A testamentary trust is established through your will and only becomes active after your death

-• It allows you to control how and when your beneficiaries receive their inheritance
+• A testamentary trust can allow control over how and when beneficiaries receive their inheritance.

 • The trust structure can provide tax advantages and help protect assets